v4lproik/damn-vulnerable-defi/README.md

 All Solidity code, practices and patterns in this repository are DAMN VULNERABLE and for educational purposes only.

 DO NOT USE IN PRODUCTION.

+## Solutions (WIP)
+A solution for each one of the challenges can be found [here](https://github.com/v4lproik/damn-vulnerable-defi/blob/master/SOLUTION.md)